linksiren

 ```bash

-# Note: You may fine tune the --max-depth, --active-threshold, --fast, and --max-folders-per-share params as necessary
+# Note: You may fine tune the --max-depth, --active-threshold, --fast, and --max-folders-per-share params as necessary.

 # Note: Specify '.' as the domain to log in using a local user account

-linksiren cleanup --targets payloads_written.txt [domain]/username[:password]
+linksiren identify --targets targets.txt [domain]/username[:password]

 ```